antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_core/visualize_metrics_in_splunk_cloud_enterprise.md

-# Visualize ThousandEyes data in Splunk Cloud Platform or Splunk Enterprise
+# Visualize ThousandEyes Metrics in Splunk Cloud Platform or Splunk Enterprise

-## Visualize ThousandEyes metrics in Splunk Cloud Platform or Splunk Enterprise

 - In the initial page of Splunk page
 - Navigate to `Search & Reporting`